School Science Lessons

 Uric acid, C5H4N4O3

-Uric acid is formed in humans from breakdown of purines, cause of gout, seen as white crystals in bird droppings, component of guano.
+Uric acid is seen as white crystals in bird droppings, component of guano.

 Animals that lay eggs on land use uric acid excretion, because uric acid is only slightly soluble in water so easily precipitates out of solution